 Throughout my life there have been many surprises and many changes.
 As a child I saw the arrival of electricity in my home, the eclipsing of radio by TV, a telephone in the hall, central heating, and the rise of affordable motor transport.
 My children variously saw the arrival of colour TV, VHS, and the PC along with mobile phones and the internet.
 With each step came life improvements including better food, clothing, housing and the opportunity to do new things.

-At the same time populations were afforded new freedoms of movement, action and access to information; but as this process is fundamentally driven by a technological (positive) feedback, the rate of change accelerated and people could be placed into one of forur classes: The drivers; The Copers; The Struggling; and The lost…
+At the same time populations were afforded new freedoms of movement, action and access to information; but as this process is fundamentally driven by a technological (positive) feedback, the rate of change accelerated and people could be placed into one of frur classes: The Drivers; The Copers; The Struggling; and The Lost…

 ...and so it is now all about 'the survival of the most adaptable'....